 - TECH 112: Innovation Design Techniques (1.0 credit; Fall/Winter)

 - Crocker Innovation Fellowship (6.0 credit hours over two semesters; starts Winter semester)

 - Design Kit: The Course for Human Centered Design (This is a free online course.
 To receive credit, you will need to upload your certificate of completion to the Ballard Scholar approval process.)

 Complete one of the following:

 - Pre-Approved Off-Campus Internship

-- MSB 491R/Section 2 with Brent Goddard: Corporate Social Impact Projects On-Campus Internship (3.0 credits; Fall/Winter, section 4 for Winter 2021)
+- MSB 491R: Corporate Social Impact Projects On-Campus Internship taught by Brent Goddard (3.0 credits; Fall/Winter, section 4 for Winter 2021)